SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square.md

     Gdn_0τ = similar(Gdn) # Gdn(0,τ)
 ````

-Lastly, we initialize two diagonostic parameters `δG` and `δθ` to asses numerical stability during the simulation.
+Lastly, we initialize two diagnostic parameters `δG` and `δθ` to asses numerical stability during the simulation.
 The `δG`  parameter is particularly important to keep track of during the simulation, and is defined as
 ```math
 \delta G = \max \left( | G^{\rm stab.}_\sigma(0,0) - G^{\rm naive}_\sigma(0,0) | \right),